-->

 restart: unless-stopped

-This command will create two containers for your application: “ollama-webui” and “ollama”.
+to start the application.
+Docker will automatically build the images using the Dockerfiles found in the current directory, and then run the containers.This command will create two containers for your application: “ollama-webui” and “ollama”.
 The containers will be mapped to ports 3000 and 11434 on your machine when running.
 You can access the web interface by visiting http://localhost:3000 in your web browser, and the Ollama API endpoint will be available at http://localhost:11434/api.

-The docker-compose.yml file specifies the configuration needed to build and run your application using Docker Compose.
+file specifies the configuration needed to build and run your application using Docker Compose.
 It defines three services: “ollama-webui”, “ollama”, and “ollama-webui” (with a typo).
 The services will be mapped to ports 3000, 11434, and 3000 on your machine when running.

 After following these steps, you can use Docker Compose commands to manage and interact with your application.
-For example, to stop the containers, run docker compose down.
+For example, to stop the containers, run docker compose down

 That’s it!
 You have successfully set up OpenLLM with Ollama Web UI on your local machine or any server.
 Now you can start interacting with OpenLLM by using your web browser.